MarkusRabus/Data_Engineering_Projects/README.md

 # Collection of Udacity Data Engineering Projects

+Each folder has the data for the respective Udacity Project (including a README file with a project description).

-- Project 1: Data Modelling with Postgres
+- `project1`: Data Modelling with Postgres